caas-team/py-kube-downscaler/README.md

 or `--exclude-deployments` arg to exclude only certain resources inside `"kyverno"` or `"gatekeeper-system"` namespaces

-**<u>Important</u>**: `--admission-controller` argument won't take effect if used in conjunction with --namespace argument. if you specified `jobs` inside the `--include-resources` argument KubeDonwscaler will still [downscale jobs natively](#scaling-jobs-natively).
+**<u>Important</u>**: `--admission-controller` argument won't take effect if used in conjunction with --namespace argument. if you specified `jobs` inside the `--include-resources` argument KubeDownscaler will still [downscale jobs natively](#scaling-jobs-natively).
 Please read the [Constrained Mode](#constrained-mode-limited-access-mode) section to understand why